JohnKendrick/PDielec/docs/_sources/software.rst.txt

 To help understand the relationship between the crystal and laboratory co-ordinates the program outputs the direction of the lattice vectors in terms of the laboratory X-, Y- and Z- coordinates.

 The single crystal scenario also allows the specification of permittivities for the incident and substrate (in the case of thick slab this is not needed).
 Finally from thin films the thickness of the film in nanometres is specified.

+In the case of the 'Partially incoherent thin film' mode it is necessary to provide further information about the sampling of the geometrical parameters.
+The 'percentage of partial incoherence' provides a percentage perturbation of the geometric parameters.
+All angles are sampled from a uniform distribution either side of the mean value by this percentage of 90\ :superscript:`o`.
+The film thickness is also varied either side of the mean value by this percentage of the mean value.

+The number of samples used in sampling is given by the value of 'Number of partially incoherent samples'.
+When smoothing is required the size of the 'Incoherent smoothing filter, kernel size' must be 3 or greater.
+Only odd numbers are accepted.
+This value can be as large as possible, but should not exceed the number of data points between true peaks.
+The polynomial degree of the smoothing function is given by the 'Incoherent smoothing filter, polynomial', values of 3 or 4 are recommended.
+Finally there is a legend that can be provided for the Plotting Tab.

 Plotting Tab